 “The reason I chose Schulich was the breadth of specializations it offered.
 It gave me the opportunity to look at my options before I chose the fields of study that were right for me.”

 Chart your career path.
 Through your choice of Schulich’s cutting edge specializations, your entrepreneurial spirit and the skills you acquire working with very talented and motivated classmates, you will be sought after by top employers.
 Whether as an Investment Banking Analyst, Assistant Brand Manager, Marketing Research Analyst or Staff Accountant pursuing your CPA designation, the Schulich BBA will provide you with the platform to succeed.

-As a Schulich BBA student, you’ll have access to the Schulich Career Development Centre (CDC).
+As a Schulich BBA student, you’ll have access to the Schulich Centre for Career Design (CCD).
 Benefit from individual industry and career advising with our certified coaches, who have a unique combination of knowledge and experience in major industries.
-Meet alumni, recruiters and corporate leaders at corporate information sessions and other CDC events as well as get online access to the very best career tools availableVisit the Career Development Centre
+Meet alumni, recruiters and corporate leaders at corporate information sessions and other CCD events as well as get online access to the very best career tools availableVisit the Centre for Career Design

 Our BBA could lead you to an exciting career in an organization such as...

 93% Students hired within 3 months of graduation